Driver held after wild police chase in Southern California

-LOS ANGELES (AP) — A driver who stole several cars, rammed police cruisers and hit other cars during an hourlong chase across Southern California was arrested after a chase that ended in smoke, flame and gunshots.
+LOS ANGELES — A driver who stole several cars, rammed police cruisers and hit other cars during an hourlong chase across Southern California was arrested after a chase that ended in smoke, flame and gunshots.

 The wild chase across two counties began about 5 p.m.
 Wednesday with reports of a sedan speeding erratically in Anaheim in Orange County.